valyala/httpteleport/cmd/httptp/README.md

 Beware of the following batching issues:

   * Batching may introduce delays.
-  * Batching may be useful only for extremeley high load, i.e. thousands of queries per second.
+  * Batching may be useful only for high load, i.e. at least thousands of requests per second.
 Otherwise it is useless.

 ## Compression